-Our newest all-electric buses, the Proterra 600-Series, are running on the #66 Chicago route!
+Our newest all-electric buses, the Proterra 600-Series, are running on the #66 Chicago and #63 63rd routes!
 We’ve monitored their successful performance and have authorized the production of additional electric buses, bringing us one step closer towards our goal of making Chicago one of the greenest cities in the world.